amankanz/s-e-projects/README.md

-Building A Calculator and a Todo-List with html, css and Javascript
+Building a Calculator and a Todo-List with html, css and Javascript